Gran Hermano (Argentine TV series) season 9: Season overplay

 Azul decided to quit the game during the evening of Day 38 (24 June 2016), however, her exit was confirmed hours later.
 The reason behind her decision was an argument between Ivana and the rest of the remaining male housemates occurred that night, because of its intensity, it became Azul's tipping point and convinced her to quit the game, as confirmed the following day by Rial.
 The next day, Rial in a Periscope chat with his followers, explained that indeed, Azul left the house unnoticed and Azul, she received immediate attentions by producers and the show's psychologists.
 He also stated that Azul was fed up with all the arguments and fights that happened so far into the season and she could not take them any longer.
-In the following live show, on Day 43 (29 June 2016), Azul re-entered the House to explain herself to her fellow housemates exactly what led her to leave, as mentioned previously, on that evening - Day 38 - because of the intense fight that occurred during while the majority of the housemates were having dinner, the yelling and intensity of that argument became unbearable for her, and that's why she walked all the way to the backyard, and just as Dante & Marian did the previous week, she climbed the wall and jumped outside the house.
+In the following live show, on Day 43 (29 June 2016), Azul re-entered the House to explain herself to her fellow housemates exactly what led her to leave, as mentioned previously, on that evening - Day 38 - because of the intense fight that occurred while the majority of the housemates were having dinner, the yelling and intensity of that argument became unbearable for her, and that's why she walked all the way to the backyard, and just as Dante & Marian did the previous week, she climbed the wall and jumped outside the house.

 On Day 50 (6 July 2016), 4 new potential housemates entered the house: Ainelén, Antonella R., Bárbara & Valentina, and their mission was to be themselves and impress the show's producers and Gran Hermano so they could stay and become the new official housemates.
 After one week inside, Ainelén & Bárbara became the new housemates, and the other 2 candidates left the house that very same night.

 During Week 11, a special repechage vote was announced and was between several of this season's evicted housemates.
 The housemates up for public vote in this special voting round were: Agustín, Antonella P., Belén, Luifa, Julieta, Macarena & Matías S., the public was given just a few hours to cast their votes, Luifa became the lucky housemate to return to the game, and he received 70,6% of all votes cast.
 This special vote left many fans disappointed as they didn't expect it to happen and the outcome made the whole ordeal even worst, as many expressed on social media that it was set so Luifa (who was evicted just the week before) was given an undeserved second chance.
 Also, one of the most shocking details of this repechage was that twin sisters Antonella & Julieta Pozzi, who played the game as a single entity, were split for this repechage.